OpenFogStack/matterHub/README.md

 +#define GPIO_INPUT_IO_0 18
 ```

 Follow the same steps as in the easy use-case.

-Now you can add another device
+Now you can add another device.

-Open a new terminal:

-move to the lighting example dir:
+Open a new terminal and move to the lighting example dir:

 ```bash
 cd ${MATTER_HUB_DIR}/thirdparty/chip/repo/examples/lighting-app/esp32